-The Steelers enter the last quarter of the 2018 regular season with a slim lead over the Baltimore Ravens atop the division.
-Two of their remaining games are at Heinz Field while the other two are on the road – both featuring trips outside the Eastern Time Zone.
-The Steelers have had to adjust their watches once already this season (in their recent trip to Denver) and the result was yet another loss.
+The Steelers 2019 season could not have gotten off to a worse start with an 0-2 record and Ben Roethlisberger going down for the year.
+To salvage the season in Week 3, they have to travel to the West Coast where they have been historically terrible under Mike Tomlin.
 For those who have been long-time readers of my blogs and twitter, you know one of my favorite (weird) stats to harp on is the Steelers bizarre splits based on time zones.
-This is Mike Tomlin’s 12th season as head coach and he has inexplicably bad splits between his record in Eastern Standard Time and outside of Eastern Standard Time (that were not shared by his predecessors).
+This is Mike Tomlin’s 13th season as head coach and he has inexplicably bad splits between his record in Eastern Standard Time and outside of Eastern Standard Time (that were not shared by his predecessors).

 By Time Zone

-Under Tomlin, the Steelers are 119-50 (.703) in all games played in the Eastern Time Zone.
-Obviously, being that our home games are played in Eastern Time, this number is slightly inflated by our 73-29 (.716) home record, which is the fourth-best in the league (behind New England, Green Bay, and Baltimore).
-When the Steelers leave home within the Eastern Time Zone, they are 46-21-1 (including their Super Bowl XLIII win in Tampa, which was a neutral location).
-This .684 winning percentage is the best in the league in road/neutral EST games (ahead of New England’s .683).
-It is worth noting that the Steelers have not lost a road game in Eastern Standard Time since falling to New England in the 2016 AFC Championship Game.
+Under Tomlin, the Steelers are 121-52-1 (.698) in all games played in the Eastern Time Zone.
+Obviously, being that our home games are played in Eastern Time, this number is slightly inflated by our 75-30 (.714) home record, which is the fourth-best in the league (behind New England, Green Bay, and Baltimore).
+When the Steelers leave home within the Eastern Time Zone, they are 46-22-1 (including their Super Bowl XLIII win in Tampa, which was a neutral location).
+This .674 winning percentage is the best in the league in road/neutral EST games (ahead of New England’s .672).

 This brings us back to time zones.
 Since the Steelers have won 40% of their games in Central and Mountain time, one would think that their performance would drop off even in Eastern Time the farther they traveled from home.
-As we have seen, this is simply not true as the Steelers do not have a losing record in any distance split in EST. Therefore, the disparity in record can be drawn purely along the time zone lines and not by actual distance.
+As we have seen, this is simply not true as the Steelers do not have a losing record in any distance split in EST. In fact, all 5 of the Steelers losses in the 500-1000-mile distance in the Eastern Time Zone came in New England.
+The Steelers are 4-0 in that range against all other teams.
+Therefore, the disparity in record can be drawn purely along the time zone lines and not by actual distance.

 Before that 2016 victory in Kansas City, the Steelers had lost their last 3 playoff games outside of Eastern Time and were just 1-6 in playoff games outside the Eastern Time Zone since Bill Cowher took over as head coach in 1992.
 Before that win, their lone playoff win outside of EST came in the 2005 AFC Championship Game in Denver.
 Both of their Super Bowl losses came outside of Eastern Time with the loss to Dallas in Arizona and the loss to Green Bay in Dallas.
 Mike Tomlin is 2-1 in road/neutral playoff games in Eastern Time with wins at Cincinnati and over Arizona in the Super Bowl in Tampa.
 The only loss was in the 2016 AFC Championship in New England.
 Tomlin is 5-3 in home playoff games bringing his overall record to 7-4 in postseason games in Eastern Time and 1-3 in playoff games outside of EST.